asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/Setting-up-PJSIP-Realtime.md

----

-**WARNING!: A warning for adventurous types:**
+!!! warning A warning for adventurous types:
     Sorcery.conf allows you to try to configure other PJSIP objects such as transport using realtime and it currently won't stop you from doing so.
 However, some of these object types should not be used with realtime and this can lead to errant behavior.

----
+[//]: # (end-warning)

 Asterisk Startup Configuration